Hold-And-Modify: Limitations

 HAM mode places restrictions on the value of adjacent pixels on each horizontal line of the playfield.
 In order to render two arbitrary colors adjacently, it may take up to two intermediary pixels to change to the intended color (if the red, green and blue components must all be modified).
 In the worst case this reduces the horizontal usable chroma resolution in half, from 320~360 pixels to 106~120.
-Even so, it compares favorably to contemporary video technologies like VHS, that has a chroma resolution of around 40 television lines, roughly equivalent to 80 pixels.
+Even so, it compares favorably to contemporary video technologies like VHS that has a chroma resolution of around 40 television lines, roughly equivalent to 80 pixels.

 Displaying such images over a composite video connection provides some horizontal smoothing that minimizes color artifacts.
-But if an RGB monitor is used, artifacts becomes particularly noticeable in areas of sharp contrast (strong horizontal image gradients), where an undesirable multi-hued artifact or "fringe" may appear.
+But if an RGB monitor is used, artifacts become particularly noticeable in areas of sharp contrast (strong horizontal image gradients), where an undesirable multi-hued artifact or "fringe" may appear.
 Various rendering techniques were used to minimize the impact of "fringing" and HAM displays were often designed to incorporate subtle horizontal color gradients, avoiding vertical edges and contrasts.

 Displaying a full color image in HAM mode requires some careful preprocessing.
 Because HAM can only modify one of the RGB components at a time, rapid color transitions along a scan line may be best achieved by using one of the preset color registers for these transitions.
 To render an arbitrary image, a programmer may choose to first examine the original image for the most noticeable of these transitions and then assign those colors to one of the registers, a technique known as adaptive palettes.
 However, with only 16 available registers in the original HAM mode, some loss in color fidelity is common.